The Benefits of Play-Based Learning

 Benefits of Play Learning

 One of the main benefits of play-based learning is that it is child-led.
 The educator’s/adult’s role is however still very important in terms of setting up the environment to provide children with a beneficial space to explore and learn within.
 Play learning requires an element of flexibility and adaptability from the adult’s perspective and the capacity to go where the child’s imagination takes you.
 It is important to not diminish or unnecessarily curtail imaginative play if the child is engaged, learning, and having fun.
+Our educational app Talented and Gifted can help him with game learning.

 In today’s society, there can be a lot of emphasis placed on academic achievement and, whilst academics are important, this focus can, unfortunately, impact a child’s freedom and imagination.
 This fixation on exams and grades can often make people forget that children are just that, children, and what they do best is PLAY.